public final class Schedulers extends Object

 the original schedule() call was issued.
 This limitation may be lifted in a future patch.

-The implementation of the Worker of this wrapper Scheduler
+The implementation of the Worker of this wrapper Scheduler can operate in both eager (non-fair) and

 fair modes depending on the specified parameter.
 In eager mode, it will execute as many